-What Are People Are Allergic to?
+What Things Are People Allergic to?

 Some of the most common allergens are:

 Airborne particles.
 Often called environmental allergens, these are the most common allergens.
-Airborne particles that can cause allergies include dust mites (tiny bugs that live in house dust); mold spores; animal dander (flakes of scaly, dried skin, and dried saliva from your pets); and pollen from grass, ragweed, and trees.
+Airborne particles that can cause allergies include dust mites (tiny bugs that live in house dust); mold spores; animal dander (flakes of scaly, dried skin) and dried saliva from your pets; and pollen from grass, ragweed, and trees.

 Foods.
 Food allergies are most common in babies and may go away as people get older.
 Although some food allergies can be serious, many just cause annoying symptoms like an itchy rash, a tingly tongue, and diarrhea.
 The most common food allergies are: milk and other dairy products, eggs, wheat, soy, peanuts and tree nuts, and seafood.

 Insect stings.
-The venom (poison) in insect stings can cause allergic reactions, and can be severe and even cause an anaphylactic reaction in some people.
+The venom (poison) in& insect stings can cause allergic reactions, and can be severe and even cause an anaphylactic reaction in some people.

 Medicines.
-Antibiotics — medications used to treat infections — are the most common type of medicines that cause allergic reactions.
+Antibiotics — medicines used to treat infections — are the most common type of medicines that cause allergic reactions.
 Many other medicines, including over-the-counter medications (those you can buy without a prescription), also can cause allergic reactions.